Introduction to eformsign¶

 New from my file¶

-You can upload a PDF file onto eformsign and then create and send a document by adding components such as text, signature, and date.
+You can upload a file onto eformsign and then create and send a document by adding fields such as text, signature, and date.
 You can easily and freely send a document by uploading a file, without the need to create a template.
-Just simply add components to the uploaded document, set the workflow in the Add recipients step, and then press the Start Now button to send.
+Just simply add the participants who can fill in the document and add fields to the uploaded document in the Design form step, set the workflow in the Add recipients step, set options in the Options step, and then press the Start Now button to send.

 Also, before sending a document to recipients, you can temporarily save it as a draft and then send it later.